elizabethqdang/game/README.md

 * Webpack to bundle

 ## Wireframes
 This app will onsist of a single sreen with game board, game controls and a nav link to my Github and eventually a link to my LinkedIn.
+The game controll will allow the player to reset the game as well as see the high score board?

 ## Backend